Florentino Ameghino Partido

 Florentino Ameghino Partido is a partido in the northwest of Buenos Aires Province in Argentina.

 The provincial subdivision has a population of about 8,000 inhabitants in an area of 1824 km2, and its capital city is Florentino Ameghino, which is 430 km from Buenos Aires.

 Name

-Florentino Ameghino Partido is named after Argentinian naturalist, paleontologist, anthropologist and zoologist Florentino Ameghino.
+Florentino Ameghino Partido is named after Argentine naturalist, paleontologist, anthropologist and zoologist Florentino Ameghino.